Dorifor/write-or-die/README.md

 # 📝 or 💀

 The most chill writing app you'll encounter, need to write an essay ? an article ? a testament ?
-With this you can't miss !
-It's **one shot** or **nothing** !
+With this you can't miss, it's **one shot** or **nothing** !

 You set your own rules :
 - Write for a set period of time